Understanding PIPEDA: Privacy Regulations in Canada from the Office of the Privacy Commissioner

 What are the 10 principles of PIPEDA?

-1. Accountability: Organizations are responsible for the personal information under their control and must designate a Privacy Officer responsible for compliance.
+- Accountability: Organizations are responsible for the personal information under their control and must designate an individual or individuals who are accountable for ensuring compliance with the principles.

 Accountability